 Bliss in Bangkok

-For any country I travel to, my goal is to always start in a big city and then venture to the outlying areas, and that’s exactly what I did in Thailand.
-Bangkok obviously was the first stop.
+For any country I travel to, my goal is to always start in a big city and then venture to the outlying areas, precisely what I did in Thailand.
+Bangkok was the first stop.
 A place of tall buildings and luxurious hotels–right up my alley.
-My goal here was more relaxing than sightseeing, and chilling I did.
-When deciding on where to stay, I usually have a few serious requirements, and the Oriental Residence Bangkok had exactly what I was looking for.
+My goal here was more relaxing than sightseeing and chilling I did.
+When deciding where to stay, I usually have a few serious requirements, and the Oriental Residence Bangkok had precisely what I was looking for.
 A centrally-located hotel in the heart of Bangkok, near all the shopping I could wish for and amidst all the action.

-After a day tucked away in the comfort of my suite, it was time to get some exercise and fresh air.
-A fitness center is a priority for any extensive traveler and the Residence had all the state-of-the-art equipment I could need.
-From there, I continued my relaxing and lounging at the pool–wading in water is a sport that I excel in.
-Off to the Play Deck pool I went, and when I see a cabana with a bar nearby, I know I will be enjoying a life of leisure that day.
+I spent the morning tucked away in the comfort of my suite—time to get some exercise and fresh air.
+A fitness center is a priority for any extensive traveler.
+The Residence had all the state-of-the-art equipment one could need.
+Then make sure to relax, lounge at the pool, or enjoy a cabana with a bar nearby.
 One piña colada, please!

-After enjoying my time by the pool, I headed to one of Bangkok’s biggest attractions–the opulent Grand Palace.
-Thailand is known for its beautiful temples and palaces, but the Grand Palace really takes the cake.
-It’s home to the Emerald Buddha, which is arguably the most important image of Buddha in Thailand, and even though it was crowded, I enjoyed walking through the complex and admiring all the lavish gold decorations on this breathtaking structure.
+After enjoying my time by the pool, I headed to one of Bangkok’s most prominent attractions–the opulent Grand Palace.
+Thailand is known for its beautiful temples and palaces, but the Grand Palace takes the cake.
+It’s home to the Emerald Buddha, arguably the most important image of Buddha in Thailand.
+Even though it was crowded, I enjoyed walking through the complex and admiring all the lavish gold decorations on this breathtaking structure.

-After a long day enjoying the sights in Bangkok and navigating through the tourist crowds, I was ready for a break.
-I found myself craving the afternoon rituals I am accustomed to in Paris, but luckily, Café Claire offers an amazing tea ritual which of course I had to partake in!
+I spent the day enjoying the sights in Bangkok and navigating the tourist crowds; I was ready for a break.
+I found myself craving the afternoon rituals I am accustomed to in Paris, but luckily, Café Claire offers a unique tea ritual which, of course, I had to partake in!

 Time to burn off those delicacies.
 Central Embassy is a great shopping mall just down the road from the Residence.
-I had a relaxed evening strolling around the amazing stores and restaurants in this shopping center with a real Thai flair.
+I had a relaxed evening strolling around this shopping center’s unique stores and restaurants with an authentic Thai flair.

 If you know me, you know that a luxury lounge is one of my priorities when booking a hotel, and the Oriental Residence did not disappoint.
-The Oriental Bar is exactly my type of place and every evening either began or ended in this cozy yet upscale cocktail lounge.
-I am always on the hunt for new wines or spirits, and what a joy it was to try a new gin called Iron Balls, made in the heart of Bangkok.
+The Oriental Bar is my type of place, and every evening either began or ended in this cozy yet upscale cocktail lounge.
+I am always on the hunt for new wines or spirits, and it was a joy to try a new gin called Iron Balls, made in the heart of Bangkok.
 Quality ingredients consisting of 15 well-guarded secret botanicals make for a sensory delight if you are a gin lover.

 While my stay in Bangkok was short, the highlight was the enjoyment and comfort I experienced at the Oriental Residence.
-Besides my luxurious hotel, I truly enjoyed Bangkok’s vibrant nightlife and bustling cultural sites, it’s surely a destination that will see me back again and again.
+Besides my luxurious hotel, I truly enjoyed Bangkok’s vibrant nightlife and bustling cultural sites; it’s undoubtedly a destination that will see me back again and again.